mail2sada/Golang-Batch2/01_Overview/README.md

     3. Object Oriented Programming (OOPs) concept of Smalltalk. (https://en.wikipedia.org/wiki/Smalltalk / https://squeak.org/)
     4. Concurrency element of Newsqueak. (https://www.wikidata.org/wiki/Q262003)

-The language has just entered into its version 1.21 But, has gained a huge momentum in the market – bringing it several steps ahead in Go vs Rust discussion and similar comparisons.
+The language has just entered into its version 1.21 but, has gained a huge momentum in the market – bringing it several steps ahead in Go vs Rust discussion and similar comparisons.
 It has entered into the list of Top 10 Programming language by IEEE Spectrum and become the fourth most active languages on GitHub.

 1. ## Go Features
     1. #### Open-Source